chaosprint/SynthRender/README.md

 # SynthRender

-A SuperCollider class for rendering a synth.
+One-line code for rendering a SynthDef in SuperCollider.

 ## Installation